Who can use PendoPay?

 How long does PendoPay take to process payments?

-It can take up to 3-5 business days for a payment to be deposited into your bank account.
+For tenants new to the PendoPay system, an identification process will be conducted by Pendo which can take up to three (3) business days.
+Upon verification, the payments will be processed.
+It can take up to another 3 business days for a payment to be deposited into your bank account.

 Future scheduled payments date refer to the date payments get submitted for processing from your tenant’s account, and not the date they are deposited.